Stock Analysis on Net

 Proceeds from the issuance of long-term debt

-Payments on maturity and redemption of debt
+Payments on maturity, redemption, and conversion of debt

 Payments for repurchase of common stock